open-traffic-generator/ac4-workshop/lab-01/README.md

 docker logs lab-01-traffic_engine-1
 ```

-- You can check the ***Interface ens6 found*** log on both VMs to ensure the traffic engine is ready.
+- You can check the ***Interface ens6 found*** entry in the logs on both VMs, to ensure the traffic engine is ready.

 ![alt text](../Docs/images/lab-01/lab1-12.png)

 - Let's open the script **lab-01-part2.py** and make the changes to match the interface information: management IP, test IP and MAC address.
 You can use `arp` and `ip address` commands to retrieve these.
 Because we're now using the protocol engine, this must be specified in the port "location" attribute.
 Unlike the traffic engine where the port can be changed, the protocol engine will always be "listening" on port 50071.
+Also don't forget to set controller location.

 ![alt text](../Docs/images/lab-01/lab1-13.png)